Charlie Watts: Career with the Rolling Stones

 In mid-1962, Watts first met Brian Jones, Ian "Stu" Stewart, Mick Jagger and Keith Richards, who also frequented the London rhythm and blues clubs, but it was not until January 1963 that Watts finally agreed to join the Rolling Stones.
 Initially, the band could not afford to pay Watts, who had been earning a regular salary from his gigs.
 His first public appearance as a permanent member was at the Ealing Jazz Club on 2 February 1963.
 Watts was often introduced as "The Wembley Whammer" by Jagger during live concerts.

-Besides his work as a musician, Watts contributed graphic art and comic strips to early Rolling Stones records such as the Between the Buttons record sleeve and was responsible for the 1975 tour announcement press conference in New York City.
+Besides his work as a musician, Watts contributed graphic art and comic strips to early Rolling Stones records such as the Between the Buttons record sleeve, and was responsible for the 1975 tour announcement press conference in New York City.
 The band surprised the throng of waiting reporters by driving and playing "Brown Sugar" on the back of a flatbed truck in the middle of Manhattan traffic.
 Watts remembered this was a common way for New Orleans jazz bands to promote upcoming dates.
 Moreover, with Jagger, he designed the elaborate stages for tours, first contributing to the lotus-shaped design of the Tour of the Americas, as well as the Steel Wheels/Urban Jungle Tour, the Bridges to Babylon Tour, the Licks Tour, and the A Bigger Bang Tour.

-Watts' last live concert with the band was 30 August 2019 at Hard Rock Stadium in Miami, Florida.
+Watts's last live concert with the band was 30 August 2019 at Hard Rock Stadium in Miami, Florida.
 He had never missed a single concert throughout his career with the band.
 Besides Jagger and Richards, he is the only member to have appeared on every album in the Rolling Stones discography.

+In October 2023, two years after Watts's death, the Rolling Stones released Hackney Diamonds.
+The album features two songs on which Watts plays the drums: "Mess It Up" and "Live By The Sword".